Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 To use your local installation of Tenderly, you need to use `npx` to run it (i.e. `npx tenderly`).

-Now first we need to login to tenderly.
-To login run:
+First, we need to log in.
+To do so, run:

 ```
 npx tenderly login